-Dr. Carolyn Moser conducts research in the field of international and European law, with a special focus on security and defense in Europe.
-Her Max Planck research group ENSURE (European security revisited), which deals with the law and governance of European security in the new geopolitical age in an interdisciplinary way (law & political science), also bears witness to this thematic orientation.
-She is furthermore an adjunct lecturer at universities in Germany and France and affiliated with the Institute for European Integration in Hamburg.
+Dr. Carolyn Moser conducts research in the field of international and European law and governance, with a special focus on security and defense in Europe.
+Her independent Max Planck research group ENSURE (European Security Revisited), which deals with the law and governance of European security in the new geopolitical age in an interdisciplinary way (law & political science), also bears witness to this thematic orientation.
+She furthermore holds the Alfred Grosser Chair at Sciences Po Paris.
+She is also affiliated with the Institute for European Integration in Hamburg.
+Dr Moser is furthermore the editor of the comment section of the Heidelberg Journal of International Law (ZaöRV).

-Her key peer reviewed publications include a monograph on Accountability in EU Security and Defence (Oxford University Press, 2020) and a co-edited book on The Legal Framework of the OSCE (Cambridge University Press, 2019).
-Her most recent publications feature an in-depth analysis of on the prerogatives of the European Parliament in the field of European Security and Defense Policy and an interdisciplinary article on the (de)constitutionalization of security policies by the European Court of Justice (forthcoming in ICON).
+Her key peer reviewed publications include a prize-winning monograph on Accountability in EU Security and Defence (Oxford University Press, 2020) and a co-edited book on The Legal Framework of the OSCE (Cambridge University Press, 2019).
+Her most recent publications feature an in-depth analysis of on the prerogatives of the European Parliament in the field of European Security and Defense Policy and an interdisciplinary article on the (de)constitutionalization by the European Court of Justice with a focus on security policies (ICON, 2022).

 Dr Moser received several awards and distinctions for her research, notably the Otto-Hahn-Medal and the European Court of Auditors Award.
-Moreover, she has successfully obtained prestigious funding for her research (including multi-year project funding from the German government, a Minerva Fast Track Fellowship from the Max Planck Society for outstanding postdocs, and funding for a Max Planck Group that is equivalent in scope to an ERC Advanced Grant).
-Her interdisciplinary expertise is solicited also beyond academic circles, for instance by EU and international institutions (eg European Parliament; OSCE; World Bank) and in the media (eg ZDF; NRD; ORF; SRF; Deutschlandfunk).
+Moreover, she has successfully obtained prestigious funding for her research, including multi-year project funding from the German government, a Minerva Fast Track Fellowship from the Max Planck Society for outstanding postdocs, and funding for an independent Max Planck Group that is equivalent in scope to an ERC Consolidator Grant.

 Interview with Julia Weigelt for the NDR Info Podcast "Streitkräfte und Strategien" (armed forces and strategies) about the geopolitical awakening in Europe and the EU in the wake of the war in Ukraine, available online (in German) here